PanagiotisTselentis/CTF-Writeups/README.md

 # CTF-Writeups
-CTF challenge solutions and writeups — step-by-step explanations for learning and reference
+CTF challenge solutions and writeups — step-by-step explanations for learning and reference.
+I have divided the machines to "Active" and "Retired" from the day I solved them.